Frequently Asked Questions

 A) No. However, it may take longer to get an appointment, as priority is given to DeKalb County residents.

 Q) How old do I have to be to get confidential services?

 A) Confidential services can be requested by anyone of any age.

 Q) Do you provide services for males?

 A) Sexual health is also about guys.
 Men can come to the Health Department for sexual and reproductive health services.
-Testing and treatment of STD’s are available to all men and women over age 12.
+Testing and treatment of STD’s are available to all men and women.
 Getting tested is a great way to protect the sexual health of yourself and your partner(s).
 Free condoms are available for STD and pregnancy prevention.

 Q) What if I think I’m pregnant?